-Belk Bowl fans who consume alcohol are encouraged to drink responsibly.
-Patrons who are obviously intoxicated will not be admitted into the stadium.
+Fans who consume alcohol are encouraged to drink responsibly.
+Patrons who attempt to bring their own alcohol into the stadium or who are obviously intoxicated will not be admitted into the stadium.
 All alcohol sales require a picture ID as proof of age.
-You must be at least 21 years old to purchase alcohol.
+You must be at least 21-years-old to purchase alcohol.
 Only two beers will be sold at any one purchase per person.
 All alcohol sales will be discontinued at the end of the third quarter.
 Sales may be discontinued earlier at the discretion of stadium management.

 Assistive Listening Devices

-Headsets and receivers for multi-channel LPB Radio-Aide are available for no charge at the Guest Relations Booth on the 100 level at the North Gate.
-Either a driver's license or credit card will be required as a deposit.
+Closed Captioning devices are available for no charge at the Guest Relations Booth on the 100 level at the North Gate.
+Either a driver license or credit card will be required as a deposit.

 Eight Bank of America ATM machines are located throughout the stadium.
 They can be found on the 100 level concourse across from sections 113 (where there are two), 119 and 133, on the 300 club level at the North and South Lounges and on the 500 level concourse across from sections 517 and 539.

 The players love to see signs of fan support.
-The Belk Bowl may allow a limited number of banners, subject to stadium management approval.
+The stadium may allow a limited number of banners, subject to stadium management approval.
 In addition, stadium management reserves the right to prohibit banners due to space availability, banner size or message content.
 Bank of America Stadium Banner Policy.